LGBTQ+ Health: Transgender and Nonbinary Health

-- Express gender in less permanent ways.
-This includes through clothing, hair, makeup, pronoun usage, and other behaviors.
+- Express gender through clothing, hair, makeup, pronoun usage, and other means.

-Ultimately, transgender people want to be treated with respect.
-They also want to be treated in a way that aligns with their self-identify.
-The following resources can help explain the challenges transgender people face.
-This includes health issues.
+Ultimately, transgender and nonbinary people want to be treated with respect and in a way that aligns with their identity.
+The following resources are meant to help transgender and nonbinary people in Wisconsin find information and support.

 Resources